michaelcowan/blt-core/README.md

 #### `transformExceptions`

-Executes a function, transforming any thrown exception.
+Executes a function, transforming any thrown checked exceptions (i.e., `Exception`).
+Unchecked exceptions (i.e., `RuntimeException`) will bubble up unaltered.

 This can be useful when a method or lambda throws many checked exception types which should be mapped to a higher-level exception.